-- 1. The Honorary Degree Committee will be comprised of: four faculty members selected by the Faculty Senate, two students selected by the Student Government Association, one member of the Alumni Association selected by the Alumni Association, one member of the Board of Visitors appointed by the Rector, and one administrator appointed by the President. - a.
+- 1. The Honorary Degree Committee will be comprised of: four faculty members selected by the Faculty Senate, two students selected by the Student Government Association, one member of the Alumni Association selected by the Alumni Association, one member of the Board of Visitors appointed by the Rector, and one administrator appointed by the President.
+The Provost and Vice President for Academic Affairs shall serve as an ex officio non-voting member of the committee and shall be responsible for overseeing the nomination process. - a.
 The President will designate the coordinator of the committee. - b.
 The names of committee members will be submitted to the President by the selection body by June 1. - 2.
 The committee will publicize the criteria and guidelines for making nominations.
 Nominations will be invited from all constituencies at the University, including the Board of Visitors. - 3.
-The committee will submit a list of nominations recommended for honorary degrees to the President.
-The President will submit to the Board of Visitors for approval the names of the President's nominee(s), if any, from the list and recommend the appropriate degree(s) to be awarded.
+The committee will review and vote on nominations recommended for honorary degrees.
+The coordinator of the committee will submit the committee's recommendation, including the votes, to the President. - 4.
+The President will submit to the Board of Visitors for approval the names of the President's nominee(s) and recommend the appropriate degree(s) to be awarded.